Apple’s missing manual: How to set up a Developer Account

 Once the checkout has been completed, your brand new Apple Developer account will now be pending until the purchase has been processed by Apple.
 This can take up to 48 hours.

 During this time, you can log in to Apple Developer, but you will not be able to add any application IDs, certificates or anything else that is required to prepare your app for the App Store.
-As long as your account is pending you will also not be able to log in to iTunes Connect yet.
+While your account is pending, you will not be able to log in to iTunes Connect yet either.

 Once your purchase has been processed, you will receive yet another mail, welcoming you to the Apple Developer Program and to iTunes Connect.

 And that’s it – you’re now (finally) ready to submit an application to the App Store!
-Maybe we’ll detail that process in a next blog post… After we’ve welcomed our own clients to the wonderful world of the Apple Developer Program ;)
+Maybe we’ll detail that process in a future blog post… after we’ve welcomed our own clients to the wonderful world of the Apple Developer Program ;)